 Clients in matters such as these are often students at area colleges.
 College life often means that students drink too much and enter the wrong house or fall asleep in someone's garden.
 In many of these instances, there was no intent to commit a crime and no justification for a burglary charge.
 We negotiate with the commonwealth's attorney to seek a reduction in the charges in cases such as these.

 Contact our office today to learn how our attorney can defend you against burglary, criminal trespass, and related charges.
 Interpreters are available in all languages.
 We accept major credit cards.
-If you're in need of a trusted criminal defense attorney to fight for you during a burglary case call (610) 200-6103 for a free consultation.
+If you're in need of a trusted criminal defense attorney to fight for you during a burglary case call (610) 200-6103 for a complementary consultation.